forgecrafted/ruby-stylus/README.md

     Stylus.compress = true
     Stylus.compile(File.read('application.styl'))

+    # Converting old and boring CSS to awesome Stylus.
+    Stylus.convert(File.new('file.css'))

 ### With the Rails 3.1 Asset Pipeline.

 Just add the `stylus` gem to your Gemfile and the gem will hook itself into Sprockets and enable the `.styl` templates for your stylesheets.
 If you're including partial files inside your stylesheets, remember to use the `depend_on` directive on the top of your file so Sprockets can recompile it when the partial changes, as below.